-Are you pondering proposing a compressed work week as part of your work-life management strategy?
+If you want to work four days a week instead of five, a compressed work week is one way to get it.
 It’s a popular choice; Fridays off is a common way they’re configured.

-But is it a suitable fit for you?
-Consider carefully the personal pros and cons before deciding to request this flexible work option.
+But is it a fit for you?
+Here’s a quick look at the personal (not employer) pros and cons.

-- Most employees appreciate having a full day off during each workweek, while still preserving full-time income.
+- Most people appreciate having a full day off during each workweek, while still preserving full-time income.

 - The commute to work may be outside the usual rush hour traffic times because of the extended work day, and thus less stressful.